 The North East of India is made up of seven separate states, and is the most tribal region of India.
-Although the mountainous scenery is arresting, the north east region remains the least visited part of India.
-This is due to its remoteness, and also the permit requirements placed on tourists.
+Although the mountainous scenery is arresting, the northeast region remains the least visited part of India.
+This has been due to its remoteness, and also the permit requirements placed on tourists.
 Ethnic violence, as well as the north east's sensitive location bordering Bhutan, China, and Myanmar, remain issues.
-Assam, Meghalaya, and Tripura are regarded as relatively peaceful though.
-Find out about what to see in this guide to north east India states.
+Assam, Meghalaya, Nagaland, and Tripura are regarded as relatively peaceful though.
+Tourist numbers to the region have been dramatically increasing in recent years.
+Find out about what to see there in this guide to northeast India states.

 There are 16 major tribes in untamed Nagaland, which shares a border with Myanmar.
 Relatively new to tourism, the people are curious, warm, informal -- and open to attracting visitors.
 You'll never feel alone when visiting villages in Nagaland.
 And there are there are tourist lodges, with cultural programs, in almost every location in the state to accommodate you.
 However, what's really placed Nagaland on the tourist map is the fascinating tribal Hornbill Festival (first week of December), and Moatsu Festival (first week of May).

 Manipur, located on the far north east border below Nagaland, has been described as the Jewel of the East due to its picturesque hills and valleys.
 Its capital, Imphal, is surrounded by wooded hills and lakes.
 Manipur is also home Loktak Lake, the largest fresh water lake in the north-east region.
 Much of it falls within Keibuk Lamjao National Park.
 Manipur has recently begun taking steps to develop its tourist potential, which is essential as the state struggles to overcome poverty in rural areas and rebellions between ethnic groups.
 A Lemon Festival is held every January in Kachai and the Kang Chingba Festival is also a huge event.